mmmavis/github-spreadsheet-cp-saver/README.md

 These scripts are designed to save a ton of search and copy-and-paste work for the MozFest 2017 Program Team.

-**Working in progress** and docs to be added soon...
+🔺🔺🔺 **Working in progress** and docs to be added soon... 🔺🔺🔺

 ## Caution!

-Use these scripts at your own risk as there's no test script conducted to make sure things always work as expected. :wink:
+Use these scripts at your own risk as there's no test script conducted to verify things always work as expected.:wink:

+### Current Available Scripts

+1. Get standard rejected proposals
+2. Get flagged rejected proposals
+3. Auto comment and close all unsuccessful proposals

 ### Requirements for Development